asilich123/Resume_Projects/Neural Network from Scratch/README.md

 # Building a Neural Network from Scratch

-**Highlighted Abilities:** Python, Numpy, Neural Networks, Computer Vision
+**Highlighted Abilities:** Python, Numpy, Neural Networks, Deep Learning Architecture, Basic Computer Vision

-**Description:** Built a neural network from scratch using numpy.
-Tested a vanilla neural network on the Fashion MNIST classifier to pull a list of weights.
-Created a forward propagation model with the set weights.
-Afterwards, developed hidden layers with back propagation in order to train the networks own weights.
+**Description:** Built a gradient descent neural network with forward and back propagation using only vanilla Python and Numpy.

+Network featured 3 hidden layers that used a ReLU activation function.

+Applied network to the traditional MNIST and fashion MNIST classifiers for 500 epochs.

+Traditional MNIST achieved train/test accuracy of 90.54%/90.48% respectively

+Fashion MNIST achieved train/test accuracy of 80.59%/80.31% respectively

 ### https://adriansilich.com/Portfolio%20Projects/Neural%20Network/neuralnetwork.html